khester35/Engineering_4_Notebook/README.md

 #### Objective

-In this assignment, we had to make a quadratic equation solver.
+In this assignment, I had to make a quadratic equation solver.
 The user inputs a, b, and c in the context of the quadratic equation (ax^2 + bx + c) and the solver spits out the roots.

 #### Methodology/Lessons